Lersoo/github-updates/README.md

 # What's github-updates ?

-It's nothing yet, but it will soon be.
-Github's notifications system is pretty bad in my opinion.
+Github's notifications system is pretty bad, in my opinion.

-I just want a simple, human-readable overview of everything that happened on every repo I'm a contributor of, when I'm launching my terminal or when entering a command.
-Simple !
+Where do developers work (most of the time) ?
+In their terminal.
+So why not display those notifications there ?

 ### How I plan to do it